badrod/AspireAppDemo/README.md

 - Targets C# 14 and .NET 10
 - Coding standards defined in CONTRIBUTING.md and .editorconfig
-- Use the IAIService abstraction for invoice parsing (List<Invoice> from List<InvoiceFile>)
+- Use the IAIService and toggles the service to use based on feature toggle in appsettings.json.
 - Static files → WebApi/wwwroot
-- API controllers → WebApi/Controllers

 ## Feature Toggle

-  We are using Microsoft Microsoft.FeatureManagement
+  We are using Microsoft Microsoft.FeatureManagement nuget

 ```bash
   appsettings.json